Registration For Dhee Rani Program Begins In Lodhran - UrduPoint

 Registration For Dhee Rani Program Begins In Lodhran

-LODHRAN, (UrduPoint / Pakistan Point News - 13th Aug, 2025) The registration for Dhee Rani programme had been started in Lodhran.
+LODHRAN, (UrduPoint / Pakistan Point News - 17th Aug, 2025) Registration for Punjab Chief Minister Maryam Nawaz Sharif’s flagship initiative, the Dhee Rani Program 2025-26, has officially begun in Lodhran.

-Deputy Director Social Welfare Nand Laal while talking to APP here on Wednesday said

-that like other districts of the province, the registration was launched in Lodhran district.
+Deputy Director of Social Welfare, Nand Laal, informed APP that, like other districts in the province, the registration process has also been launched in Lodhran.
+He stated that the Chief Minister of Punjab has announced 5,000 mass weddings to be held across the province this year.

+Eligible individuals can register through the official app at cmp.punjab.gov.pk or call the helpline at 1312 for assistance and guidance.
+According to the provincial government’s directives, efforts will be made to ensure the maximum number of people are registered under the program.

-Teams will also visit homes of aspirants to verify their eligibility to ensure transparency in the programme.
+To ensure transparency, dedicated teams will visit the homes of applicants to verify their eligibility.

-The couples would be given Rs 200,000 financial support (Salami) each through ATM cards.
+Each couple selected under the program will receive financial support of Rs.
+200,000 (Salami), disbursed through ATM cards.
+Additionally, the government will provide meals during the wedding ceremonies.

+The initiative has been widely appreciated by the public, particularly as it supports underprivileged segments of society.
+It is worth noting that the Punjab government organized 3,000 mass weddings last year and has expanded the program to 5,000 for this year.

 Recent Stories